RetroReversing/retroReversing/pages/leaks/Nintendo/OriginalSource.md

 ---
-## NPC Scripts (/blue8M/SXY)
+## Map Structure (/blue8M/SXY)
 <section class="postSection">
   <div class="css-folder css-folder-left wow slideInLeft postImage">/SXY</div>
   <div markdown="1" class="rr-post-markdown">
- This folder contains the scripting (movement data) of all the NPC data for each of the maps.
+ This folder contains the map stucture data such as the locations of NPCs and signs.

 The files are named in a specic way:
 * First character is the type